openshift-labs/learn-katacoda/operatorframework/go-operator-podset/step7.md

-Our PodSet controller creates pods containing OwnerReferences in their metadata section.
-This ensures that they will be removed upon deletion of the podset-sample Custom Resource.
+Our PodSet controller creates pods containing OwnerReferences in their `metadata` section.
+This ensures they will be removed upon deletion of the `podset-sample` CR.

 Observe the OwnerReference set on a Podset's pod: